 Designed to regulate brew time, water temperature and volume; the three variables that can make or break a pot of coffee.– OXO Design team

 We fully expect this SCAA-certified brewer to make excellent coffee.
 But how does it perform in other areas like design, convenience features, ease of use, and value for money?
 Read on for our detailed review, but here are our scores for now.

 Design – 4.5/5

 If you are looking to consistently brew excellent coffee with a sleek, modern coffee machine, then look no further.
 Its body is mostly brushed stainless steel accented by black plastic that looks modern.
 Its looks are the complete opposite of the Smeg drip coffee machine.
 And with a cool digital display integrated into the glossy black plastic housing, this coffee brewer looks like it was made in the 21st century.

 You have to make some space for it in your kitchen, though.
-Measuring 15 x 8.3 x 17.2 inches, it’s not one of the most compact drip coffee makers.
+Measuring 38.1 x 33 x 16.5 cm, it’s not one of the most compact drip coffee makers.
 Remember, you’ll need to lift the water tank and filter basket lids, so you’ll need extra headroom for that.
-It also weighs in at 11.4 lbs without water, so it’s not light either.
+It also weighs in at 4.8 kg without water, so it’s not light either.
 It has a minimal, modern design that can go with just about anything.
 You will be proud to show off this Oxo coffee maker.